SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ![Output logs display, with two success messages highlighted.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image140.png "Output logs")

-### Task 7: View data stored by the function in Azure Cosmos DB
+### Task 4: View data stored by the function in Azure Cosmos DB

-Apply a query filter on the messages collection to view specially-formatted critical engine alert messages formatted for viewing in the monitoring website.
-Then view the full message data saved to the critical-alerts collection.
+Apply a query filter on the messages collection to view the critical engine alert messages.
+These messages are stored for downstream systems that are out of the scope of the lab.

 1. Navigate back to your Azure Cosmos DB account.
 Select **Data Explorer** from the left-hand menu.

     ![Data Explorer is selected in the Azure Cosmos DB account blade.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image211.png "Azure Cosmos DB account blade")

-2. Right-click on the **alarms** collection under pcs-iothub-stream, then select **New SQL Query**.
+2. Right-click on the **critical-alerts** collection under pcs-iothub-stream, then select **New SQL Query**.

     ![Under Collections, pcs-iothub-stream is expanded, and messages is selected.
 From its right-click menu, New SQL Query is selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image141.png "Collections section")

 3. Enter the following query, then select **Execute Query** to view the results:

     ```
-    SELECT * FROM c where c["device.msg.schema"] = 'bus-edge;v1'
+    SELECT * FROM c
     ```

     ![On the Query 1 tab, the Results 1 - 87 message is called out, and results display below.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image142.png "Query 1 tab")